QuantEcon/lecture-python.myst/lectures/mix_model.md

 ax.set_xlabel('$\\alpha$')
 plt.show()
 ```

-Again, please scroll down to the end of the output to see a graph of posteriors at different history lengths.

 It shows how the Bayesian posterior  narrows in on the true value  $\alpha = .8$ of the mixing parameter as the length of a history of observations grows.